From the Land of Dakshin Rai and Bon Bibi

-The Sundarbans forest starts to bloom in march and honey hunters starts harvesting the honey from April end onward.
-The honey bees construct their hive / combs sometimes several meters high in tree and sometimes few meters from ground.
-In a year, the honey bees produces honey from as many as eighteen to twenty species of flower and trees, each distinct in taste, aroma, texture, flavor and color.
+The Sundarbans Forest starts to bloom in Feb/March and honey hunters starts harvesting the honey from April end onward.
+The honeybees construct their hive / combs sometimes several meters high in tree and sometimes few meters from ground.
+In a year, the honeybees produce honey from as many as eighteen to twenty species of flower and trees, each distinct in taste, aroma, texture, flavor and color.

 Like a phantasmagoric, absurd and bizarre nightmare, the Sundarbans is equally beautiful and threatening.
 The wetland forest seems walled, the mud banks are a first line of defense, low-lying fortification that render invaders clumsy, slow, vulnerable.
 Phoenix palms, barbed with two-inch thorns, grow in dense clusters.
 The Gewa tree, a poisonous plant, releases toxic white sap secreted by the broken leaves, it may cause blindness if the sap touches your eyes.
 However, the sap also has medicinal properties and is used in the treatment of rheumatism.
 Peel back the gray bark of the Sundri tree and the young wood shines red, as though the tree itself were bleeding.
 Hundreds upon hundreds of stalagmite respiratory roots push up through the mud on the forest floor and creating a dreamy miniature.
 Instead of bugs, the ground crawls with crabs; instead of acorns, it’s studded with seashells.
 The ghostly backs of pale gray river dolphins occasionally break the deceptively still, mud-brown surface of the water, which conceals far less benign populations of crocodiles, river sharks, and venomous sea snakes.
 Hidden among the greenery there are cobras and kraits and pit vipers.